 Vitamins A, B6, and C in watermelon help your skin stay soft, smooth, and supple.
 Because it's loaded with water, melon also makes a great face mask.
 Mix 1 tablespoon of watermelon juice with the same amount of Greek yogurt.
 Spread over your face and leave on for 10 minutes to slough off any dry, dull skin.
 Rinse and pat dry.

 A cup of ice cream will set you back around 300 calories.
-You can enjoy the same amount of watermelon for just 40 calories.
-And unlike many other desserts, it's fat-free, low in cholesterol, and has no sodium.
+You can enjoy the same amount of watermelon for just 45.6 calories.
+And unlike many other desserts, it's fat-free, cholesterol free, and has no sodium.
 Plus, the water in it will help you stay fuller longer.
 To make an easy sorbet, puree some watermelon in your blender, add a squeeze of lime, and pop in the freezer until it hardens.

 Watermelon's high water content, antioxidants, and amino acids may make for a better workout.
 It's also high in potassium, a mineral that could cut down on cramps at the gym.
 You can sip watermelon juice after you sweat, too.
 Doing so could help prevent muscle soreness, as long as you don't push yourself too hard.